When we first learned about SEPA payments, we realized how much European businesses could save compared to traditional credit card processing.

 Once you do that, switch to the ‘Confirmation Page’ tab from the left column.

-Here, you can type a message that will be displayed to the users once they successfully make a payment on your website.
+Here, you can type a message to show users after they submit a payment.

 If you also want to send an email to users upon successfully making a purchase, then switch to the ‘Email Notifications’ tab.